Task-Repository/application-gui/README.md

 # Task Repository (task-repository)

-Manage Technical Projects and Documentation with ease
+Manage Technical Projects and Documentation with ease.

 ## Install the dependencies
 ```bash